FilecoinFoundationWeb/FF-Site/cms/pages/terms.md

 tags: pages
 seo:
   noindex: false
-  title: Terms of Use
-  og:title: Terms of Use
-  twitter:title: Terms of Use
+  title: Terms of Use · Filecoin Foundation og:title: Terms of Use · Filecoin Foundation twitter:title: Terms of Use · Filecoin Foundation
 ---